AvolitesLtd/TitanManual/website/versioned_docs/version-16.0/controlling-fixtures.md

 ## Selecting Fixtures and Dimmers for Control

-To select which fixtures or dimmer channels you want to control, you use the Fixture Select buttons.
+To select which fixtures or dimmer channels you want to control, you use the Fixture Select buttons in the Fixtures window.
+You can also select items using Layout windows, see [Layouts](./controlling-fixtures/layouts.md).
 You can select fixtures or dimmers individually, or several at once.
 You can also put fixtures into [Groups](./controlling-fixtures/fixture-groups.md) which allow you to quickly select different combinations of fixtures.